SokiSama/SokiSama/README.md

 I’m actually a **test engineer**, and coding is just my hobby — my skills are average, but I’m always eager to learn and improve.
 In my free time, I write articles and upload them to my [blog](https://matsusatou.top).
 I also enjoy listening to music and playing games.
+I’m also an otaku, and the anime I follow can be found under the 「追番」 section on my blog.

 ## 🎵 Music I Like